İmdat Sütlüoğlu

-İmdat Sütlüoğlu (born 2 October 1953) is a Turkish politician and administrator.
+İmdat Sütlüoğlu (b.
+2 October 1953) is a Turkish politician and administrator.
 He is the chairman and CEO of the ÇAYKUR (General Directorate of Tea Enterprises) since 26 April 2011.

-He served as a Member of Parliament for Rize from Justice and Development Party (AKP) between 2002 and 2007.
+He served as a Member of Parliament for Rize from AK Party between 2002 and 2007.
 He was Minister of Environment at Cabinet Gül.
-He also was the Mayor of Ardeşen between 1994–2002.
+He also was the Mayor of Ardeşen between 1994 and 2002.